A Hecke action on $G_1T$-modules: Introduction

 \section{Introduction}

 Let $G$ be a connected reductive group over an algebraically closed field $\Coeff$ of characteristic $p > 0$.
-One of the most important problem in representation theory is to describe the characters of irreducible representations.
-In the case of algebraic representations of $G$, Lusztig gave a conjectural formula on the characters of irreducible representations in terms of Kazhdan-Lusztig polynomials of the affine Weyl group when $p > h$ where $h$ is the Coxeter number.
-Thanks to the works of Kazhdan-Lusztig~\cite{MR1186962,MR1239506,MR1239507}, Kashiwara-Tanisaki~\cite{MR1317626,MR1408544} and Andersen-Jantzen-Soergel~\cite{MR1272539}, this is proved if $p$ is large enough.
+One of the most important problems in representation theory is to describe the characters of irreducible representations.
+In the case of algebraic representations of $G$, Lusztig gave a conjectural formula on the characters of irreducible representations of $G$ in terms of Kazhdan-Lusztig polynomials of the affine Weyl group for $p > h$ where $h$ is the Coxeter number.
+Thanks to the works of Kazhdan-Lusztig~\cite{MR1186962,MR1239506,MR1239507}, Kashiwara-Tanisaki~\cite{MR1317626,MR1408544} and Andersen-Jantzen-Soergel~\cite{MR1272539}, this is proved for $p$ large enough.
+An explicit bound on $p$ is known by Fiebig~\cite{MR2999126}.